urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Returns**

 - **value**
-  :Shall be a scalar of type _character_ and of default kind.
+  : Shall be a scalar of type _character_ and of default kind.
 After get_command_argument returns, the **value** argument holds the **number**-th command line argument.
 If **value** can not hold the argument, it is truncated to fit the length of **value**.
 If there are less than